Stable twisted cohomology of the mapping class groups in the unit tangent bundle homology: Representations and cohomological structures

 \subsection{Earle class}

 We recall here some classical facts about the first cohomology of mapping class groups with twisted coefficients in $H(g)$.
-For any $g\geq1$, we recall that gluing a disc with a marked point $\Sigma_{0,1}^{1}$ on the boundary component of $\Sigma_{g,1}$ induces the following short exact sequence:
+For any $g\geq1$, we recall that gluing a disc with a puncture $\Sigma_{0,1}^{1}$ on the boundary component of $\Sigma_{g,1}$ induces the following short exact sequence:

-where $\Gamma_{g}^{1}$ denotes the mapping class group of the punctured surface $\Sigma_{g}^{1}$.
-This is called the forgetful exact sequence or the \emph{capping short exact sequence}; we refer the reader to \cite[\S4.2.5]{farbmargalit} for more details.
-In particular, considering the Lyndon-Hochschild-Serre spectral sequence associated to the short exact sequence \eqref{eq:Birman_SES_2}, the fact that $H(g)^{\Gamma^1_g} = 0$ implies that the forgetful homomorphism $\mathrm{Cap}$ provides an isomorphism $H^1(\Gamma^{1}_{g}; H(g)) \cong H^1(\Gamma_{g, 1}; H(g))$.
-We denote by $e\in H^2(\Gamma_{g}^{1};\bZ)$ the Euler class of the short exact sequence \eqref{eq:Birman_SES_2} seen as a central extension.
+where $\Gamma^{1}_{g}$ denotes the mapping class group of the punctured surface $\Sigma_{g}^{1}$.
+This is called the forgetful exact sequence or the \emph{capping short exact sequence}; we refer to \cite[\S4.2.5]{farbmargalit} for more details. \begin{lem} For each $g\geq1$, there is an isomorphism